 Reality testing of the insurance company can possibly get the needle moved somewhat.
 It is an important exercise to go through how they calculate the money damages that will be reasonably awarded. ( See Ohio personal injury settlement calculator ) Each party should do this.

 I recall a wrongful death mediation where I was co-counsel for the administrator of the deceased estate.
-She was the wife of a 55 year old gainfully employed man and loving husband and father, He was killed as a result of neglignece of a ski slope operator in the operation of its ski lift.
-The insurance adjustor thought he was the expert on the case and started with a $25,000.00 offer.
+The widow lost a gainfully employed loving husband and father, He was killed as a result of neglignece of a business owner.
+The insurance adjustorcompletely misjudged their exposure and started with a low offer.
 Because of some liability issues the widow on advice of counsel was willing to resolve the claim for between $500,000 and $750,000.

 However, their was never a chance to negotiate.
 The insurance company saw their BATNA as $0 and their worst case as $250,000.
-They completely undervalued the case.
-The jury returned a verdict of $2,750,000.
-The insurance company paid their $2,500,000.00 in coverage and the owner kicked in another $50,000 and placed a plaque in memory of the deceased on their premises and further improved safety measures.
+They completely undervalued the case for whatever reason..
+The jury returned a verdict of several million dollars.
+The insurance company paid their several millions in coverage and the owner kicked in another $50,000 and placed a plaque in memory of the deceased on their premises and further improved safety measures.

-In serious injury cases, a well prepared and experienced bodily injury trial attorney can be the antedote to an insurance company that wants to play chicken with the harmed party.
-Couple this with an experienced mediator that can get the insurance company to look at the risks they might not have seen can result in a fair dispute resolution at mediation
+In serious injury cases, it is essential that the plaitiff's attorney is well prepared and has an experienced bodily injury trial attorney Couple this with an experienced mediator that can help the insurance company look at the risks and exposure they might not have seen, can result in a fair dispute resolution at mediation

 About the Author

-Anthony Castelli is an experienced personal injury trial attorney.
-He has hundreds of successful settlements on behalf of injury victims and over thirty jury trials.
-He took his mediation training at Harvard's Progam on Negotiation Mediating Disputes.
-He is available to mediate personal injury as well as business and employment disputes.
-He actively represents injury victims seeking full and fair compensation for their injuries.
+Anthony Castelli was a personal injury trial attorney that now focuses on mediation.
+He has hundreds of settlements and over thirty jury trials.
+He took mediation training at Harvard's Progam on Negotiation Mediating Disputes. and through the Ohio Supreme Court's program on mediation He is available to mediate personal injury as well as business and employment disputes online or in person